WXPJ

-WXPJ (91.9 FM) is a non-commercial radio station owned and operated by University of Pennsylvania.
+WXPJ (91.9 FM) is a non-commercial radio station licensed to Hackettstown, New Jersey.
+The station is owned by the University of Pennsylvania in Philadelphia.

+Originally operated as WNTI-FM by Centenary University (then College), the station was purchased in 2015 by University of Pennsylvania's AAA public station WXPN.
+The call sign WXPJ was adopted the next year.
+WXPJ simulcasts WXPN's programming, reaching listeners in the Northwestern New Jersey and Northeastern Pennsylvania markets.

+Centenary University students and community volunteers continue to operate WNTI as an internet radio station via wnti.com.

 History

 WXPJ signed on in December 1957 as WNTI, broadcasting programs produced by Centenary College students as well as the Centenary Singers.
 The call letters stood for Nosce Te Ipsum, a latin phrase meaning "know thyelf."

 WNTI evolved from broadcasting a few hours per day during the school year to (in 1995 under the leadership of prof. Eric Slater) being on the air 365 days a year, 24 hours a day.

 WNTI commemorated its 40th anniversary in December 1997 with a CD release entitled "A Celebration of WNTI."
 The CD featured many musicians who over the years appeared on the station with in-studio performances and played at station fund raisers.
 It was produced by Ralph Drake, who served as Program director for over a decade.